luerhard/docker_rserver/README.md

 sudo bash /usr/new_user.sh new_user_name user_password
 ```
 to create a new user `new_user_name` with the password `user_password`.
 Make sure to tell all new users to change their password immediatly as explained in section "Root-User".

+## rocker/rstudio-stable
+A large part of the Dockerfile ist copied from rocker/rstudio-stable.